 Scanning Lecture Notes – Separating Colors

-Continuing my journey to prefect my scanned lecture notes, I’ll be reviewing my efforts for finding a good way to threshold scanned notes to black and white.
+Continuing my journey to perfect my scanned lecture notes, I’ll be reviewing my efforts to find a good way to threshold scanned notes to black and white.
 I’ve spent several days experimenting with this stuff, and I think I’ve managed to improve on the basic methods used.

-In the process of experimenting, I’ve come up with what I think are the 3 main hurdles into scanning notes (or text in general) to black and white.
+In the process of experimenting, I’ve come up with what I think are the 3 main hurdles in scanning notes (or text in general) to black and white.

-Those issue can be visualized in the first three images.
+Those issues can be visualized in the first three images.
 These images are the originals I’ve tested the various methods with.
-The other images are results of the various methods, explained in this post, and should convey the difference between them.
+The other images are results of the various methods explained in this post and should convey the difference between them.

-The basic way to convert the images to black and white, would be threshold them.
-A trivial improvement is achieved by using the -monochome to automatically set the threshold.
+The basic way to convert the images to black and white would be to threshold them.
+A trivial improvement is achieved by using -monochome to automatically set the threshold.
 We can also disable dithering using the +dither flag.
-As can be seen, with dithering, the ink bleeding produces an undesirable noise, while without it the skipping is very pronounced and the non-black ink look worse.
+As can be seen, with dithering, the ink bleeding produces undesirable noise, while without it, the skipping is very pronounced and the non-black ink looks worse.

 $ convert originals/XXX.png -monochrome XXX_mc.png